-Padel Magazine - Padel explodes in your league.
+Padel Magazine - padel is exploding in your league.
 How do you explain it?

 Pierre Doumayron - It has not been a safe way at all, since the padel in our league has a history.
 Already in the 90 years, the padel had taken its marks.
 We expected a lot from elsewhere.
 Toulouse had hosted the padel world championships and it was believed the emancipation of the nearby padel.
 Yet the padel quickly fell like a soufflé.
 More projects or so few, more real prospects.

 Then, when the FFT decided to integrate the padel in its statutes, we took the ball to jump to push the padel to develop in our league and we can see today a great momentum of padel in our league with multiple projects.

 We already have clubs ready to enter the padel.
 We feel an expectation and a great desire of our tennis clubs to also engage in the padel bath.
 As we have seen the DES are many to train and enjoy the initiations planned throughout the week at the ITF.